jasontcrabtree/WIP-2020-Portfolio/src/blog-posts/intro-to-brand-identity-design.md

 ### Typography

 - [Alex Center](https://www.skillshare.com/classes/Brand-Identity-Design-How-to-Design-Brands-People-Care-About/90804207/projects) suggests focusing on touchpoints and testing typography options in context.
 Is the brand going to be shown a lot of packaging?
 Or is the main audience on Instagram?
 These use-cases need different font choices.
 - [Courtney Eliseo](https://www.skillshare.com/classes/Beyond-the-Logo-Crafting-a-Brand-Identity/1989648790/projects) emphasises choosing two different typefaces, with different weights as needed.
-Often serif heading fonts are paired with sans-serif body fonts, although this depends on your the tone and mood of the brand.
+Often serif heading fonts are paired with sans-serif body fonts, although this depends on the tone and mood of the brand.
 - Learn more about typography from the wonderful [Practical Typography, by Matthew Butterick](https://practicaltypography.com/)

 ### Visual Design Elements